-If you've found out that your partner, husband or wife is bisexual, it may feel as if your legs have been cut from under you.
+If you’ve found out that your partner, wife or husband is bisexual (or another gender), it may feel as if your legs have been cut from under you.
 Suddenly your world has been turned upside down and you may feel barely able to function.

 I want to be upfront here, so there’s no question about my own beliefs.
 For me, everyone is equal.
 And equality has to be a given – not a right somehow granted or earned!

 I’ve written this article to help you and your partner understand your feelings and the likely process of your emotions.
 And ultimately, to help you figure out how you can both move forward again.